Overview

 There is also an enhanced function which allows the user to filter items expiring within a specified number of days,

-through the check|<days>
+through the check|<days> command.

 Implementation